 Themes: Quality Education

-Barry David (Applied Engineering, Safety and Technology) agreed.
-Strictly referring to the state of Pennsylvania, he saw zero reasons for the poor educational funding conditions.
-Compared to his first year at Millersville in 1983, the percentage of revenue coming from state funding drastically dropped, decreasing from “about seventy-percent of our revenue” to about “twenty-five percent.”8 This reversed the relationship between state funding and the individual student’s tuition.
-Where, before, students directly paid for about twenty-five percent of their tuition, today they pay for roughly seventy-five percent.
-David assertively addressed the unjust situation this placed students in, acknowledging “that it’s not right; students should not have to leave here with such incredible debt.”9
+Barry David compared his first year at Millersville in 1983 when the state provided “about seventy-percent of our revenue” to today where the state provides only “twenty-five percent.”5 This has reversed the relationship between state funding and an individual student’s tuition.
+Where before students directly paid for about twenty-five percent of their tuition, today they pay for roughly seventy-five percent.
+David addressed the unjust situation this placed students in, acknowledging “that it’s not right; students should not have to leave with such incredible debt.”6

 Realistically speaking, staying silent would have exacerbated the educational inequalities between professors and adjuncts, as well as between state funding and student tuitions.
 These inequalities included the opportunity to force adjuncts into teaching increased course loads for less pay and minimal benefits.
 By expecting school systems to adopt the ideology of working more for less, the overall quality of classes layed at risk of diminishing.
 Therefore, by recognizing their right to fight for educational equality, faculty members advocated for increasing academic opportunities.
 Such opportunities aimed not only to create a fair working environment for all faculty members, but student intellectual growth as well.